-5. Application during Tactical Field Care Phase.
+5. Application during Indirect Threat Phase.

 - i.
-If tourniquet not yet applied to control life-threatening external hemorrhage i. place a tourniquet in the Care Under Fire application method - ii.
+If tourniquet not yet applied to control life-threatening external hemorrhage i. place a tourniquet as described above - ii.
 If Tourniquet already placed and there is a delay in TACEVAC. - i.
-Expose the injury location - ii.
-Properly place a second tourniquet 2-3 inches above the wound and secure. - iii.
-Loosen the original tourniquet and leave in place.
+Properly place a second tourniquet next to the first tourniquet (touching without overlapping) then secure.